- Dynamic and citizen-centric Public Service with high performance and integrity

-- Leading the Development of Public Service Human Resource
+- Leading the Development of Public Service’s human resource

-- To provide the public service with service schemes and organisational structure that is relevant, flexible and able to respond to current needs
+- To provide the Public Service with service schemes and organisational structure that are relevant, flexible and able to respond to current needs

 - To develop the best and competent human capital to meet the public service’s strategic needs through dynamic training policies and sponsorship programmes

 - To manage civil servants and develop human resource management policies through strategic and effective service policies formulation and implementation

 - To formulate policies and guidelines relating to psychology services according to current needs to enhance human resource development in the Public Service